Skip to content

 Warning

-Don't forget to make sure your probe block is connected properly and responds as expected when in contact with the tool itself.
+Don't forget to make sure your probe block is connected properly and responds as expected when in contact with the tool.

 To use the probe block: